MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ms.date: 12/21/2022
 ms.topic: quickstart
 ---
-# Defender for Cloud Apps best practices
+# Best practices for protecting your organization with Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]